tehgeii/TGO/README.md

 TGO is a small Windows batch tool that applies simple tweaks to make Windows feel snappier and improve input responsiveness for gaming.

+Disclaimer
+- TGO modifies your Windows registry, services, and system settings.
+While the script includes revert options for most tweaks, **use at your own risk**.
+We recommend creating a System Restore point before running.
+The author is not responsible for any system issues caused by using TGO.

 Quick facts
 - Run as Administrator (the script will try to relaunch itself with elevation if needed).
 - It changes registry keys, services, and power settings — this can affect your system. **Be careful.**